ModTheGungeon/Eluant/README.md

 Exposing CLR Objects to Lua
 ===========================

-There are three distinct ways that CLR objects can be presented to Lua.
+There are four distinct ways that CLR objects can be presented to Lua.

 All CLR objects exposed to Lua through any of these mechanisms will kept alive with a strong reference in the CLR automatically.
 This reference is released when the Lua garbage collector finalizes the corresponding Lua value.